layilin/SP23-33852/_annotations/book2.md

 60.116 mountain-dove.
 May refer to the Zenaida dove (*Zenaida aurita*), a bird native to the Caribbean.

 [plant] 60.119 knotted grass.
 Probably *Spigelia anthelmia*, a plant known for its ability to rid the body of intestinal parasites, including tapeworms.
-Its native range includes the tropical and subtropical Americas.
+Its native range is the tropical and subtropical Americas.

 60.120 endemial ill.
 An endemic disease, meaning one that is habitually prevalent in a certain country or locale.